fallahn/xygine/xyginext/extras/readme.md

 in the menu of the xygine Demo application.
  - SoundEffectsDirector.hpp/cpp An entity pool used for efficiently playing sound effects based on events received on the message bus.
 Implements the xy::Director interface
- - IniParse.hpp A header only Windows .ini file parser
+ - IniParse.hpp A header only Windows .ini file parser and writer.

 /*********************************************************************
 (c) Matt Marchant 2017 - 2019